yxxTries/chatgpt-free-ads-nextjs/README.md

 - A simple in-memory per-IP rate limit protects the proxy.
 For production, use Upstash Redis or a proper gateway.
 - The "ad roll" is implemented with a modal that triggers on every 10th prompt via `localStorage` counter.
 - The UI is intentionally minimal and responsive, with a glassy card aesthetic.
-- To add authentication and a database later, consider NextAuth + Supabase and store conversations keyed by anonymous session IDs.